reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ## Core Concepts of Amazon SQS

-The Amazon Simple Queue Service (SQS) is a fully managed distributed Message Queueing System.
+The Amazon Simple Queue Service (SQS) is a fully managed distributed message queueing system.
 The queue provided by the SQS service redundantly stores the messages across multiple Amazon SQS servers.
-Let us look at some of its core concepts:
+Let us look at some of its core concepts.

-### Standard Queues vs FIFO Queues
+### Standard Queues vs. FIFO Queues

 Amazon SQS provides two types of message queues: